 Learn + Explore

-Jim is currently working on a new album called “A Race in Space” where the same two characters, Tommy and Laura, continue their missions to the planets and also take a trip back in time to photograph the early space launches to create a history display in the future.
+Jim released a second album called “A Race in Space” where the same two characters, Tommy and Laura, continue their missions to the planets and also take a trip back in time to photograph the early space launches to create a history display in the future.
 The seven new songs touch on specific questions from the state Standards of Learning (SOLs) for elementary students to help them prepare for their tests in school.
 Some local students were very pleased when they used the title track “A Race in Space” to study for, and pass their standardized tests.